 (a) gains an electron

 (b) loses an electron

-2. There is an increase in the size of an atom when it gains an electron.
-As it gains an electron than the quantity of electrons raises by 1.
+(b) There is an increase in the size of an atom when it gains an electron.
+As it gains an electron then the quantity of electrons raises by 1.
 Thus, the electron-electron repulsion increases in an atom.
 There is an increase in effective nuclear charge as the quantity of proton remains unchanged.
 Thus, there is an increase in the radius of an atom.